samiralam/rules-compendium/docs/dmg/4-creating-adventures/index.md

 Many adventures begin with a patron asking the characters to undertake a quest or mission, offering a reward in exchange for this service.

 Take the time to flesh out an NPC who serves as a patron.
-Once in a while, it can be interesting for the characters’ patron to betray them.
+Once in a while, it can be interesting for the characters' patron to betray them.
 Pulling that trick more than once in a campaign, though, is likely to make the players unwilling to trust any future patrons and possibly suspicious about any adventure hooks you put in front of them.

 The Patron Hooks table offers some suggestions for ways a patron can lead characters to an adventure situation.
 The "[Campaign Start](/sources/dnd/dmg-2024/creating-campaigns#CampaignStart)" section in [chapter 5](/sources/dnd/dmg-2024/creating-campaigns) offers some more suggestions for patrons.